uclh-criu/learning-datascience/Instructions/schedule.md

 #### Day 2
 Start | Duration | Topic
  ---  | ---      | ---------
-09:00 | 30       |   recap & address any issues from yesterday
+09:00 | 30       |   recap & address issues from yesterday
 09:30 | 60       |   6: data manipulation with dplyr
 10:30 | 30       |   break
-11:00 | 20       |   ?
-Wai Keong to talk
+11:00 | 40       |   Fellows to introduce their projects [2 mins each, max 2 slides, 1min questions]
-11:20 | 20       |   ?
-Steve to talk
+11:40 | 20       |   ?
+Steve Harris to talk
-11:40 | 10       |   ?
-Mei to talk
+12:00 | 10       |   Mei to talk about UCLH databases
-11:50 | 10       |   ?
-Andy to briefly introduce rmarkdown documents, shiny web apps & maps
+12:10 | 10       |   Andy to briefly introduce rmarkdown documents, shiny web apps & maps
-12:00 | 30       |   ?
-Group discussion (try to get as many partial attendees to join)
-12:30 | 30       |   7: practical challenge using UCLH data [start]
+12:20 | 20       |   Group discussion (try to get as many partial attendees to join) 12:40 | 20       |   7: introduce practical challenge using UCLH or participant provided data
 13:00 | 40       |   lunch
-13:40 | 80       |   7: practical challenge using UCLH data [continue]
+13:40 | 80       |   7: practical challenge using UCLH or participant provided data
-15:00 | 30       |   sharing of challenge results
+15:00 | 30       |   sharing of challenge results - each participant to show 1 plot & talk about it for 1 min.
 15:30 | 30       |   wrapup & discussion